 Location: Reading, MA

-- Demonstrate the implementation of two municipal water conservation incentive programs, designed to reduce indoor water use among town residents.
+- Demonstrate two municipal water conservation incentive programs, designed to reduce indoor water use among town residents.

-- Quantify the water savings associated with households participating in each of the municipal incentive programs and the reduction in overall water demand on the Reading public water supply as a result of these programs.
+- Measure the water savings for households participating in the incentive programs and the reduction in overall water demand on the Reading public water supply as a result of these programs.

-Description: Since 2003, the town of Reading has been implementing a comprehensive water conservation program, which includes rebates, residential water audits, retrofits of municipal buildings with water-saving devices, an audit of the town’s water distribution system, leak detection and repair, and an extensive public education program.
+Details: In 2003, the town of Reading implemented a comprehensive water conservation program, which includes rebates, residential water audits, retrofits of municipal buildings with water-saving devices, an audit of the town’s water distribution system, leak detection and repair, and an extensive public education program.
 The town provided data to the Targeted Watershed project on two of its residential water-conservation incentive programs.
 These programs provide:

 - Rebates for low-flow toilets (up to $120), high-efficiency washing machines (up to $200), and rain-sensor systems ($25)

 The town expanded its program to offer rebates for rain barrels ($25, starting in 2006) and audits to improve the efficiency of irrigation systems (starting in 2007).
-However, at the time of data analysis, these features of the program lacked sufficient data for their inclusion in the Targeted Watershed grant program’s evaluation.
+However, at the time of data analysis, these features of the program lacked enough data to be included in the Targeted Watershed program’s evaluation.

-The town also conducted an outreach and public education campaign on the water conservation and the rebate program.
-The outreach program included a water conservation curriculum delivered to all third-grade classes in the town.
+During the timeframe evaluated by the study, the town also conducted an outreach and public education campaign on water conservation and the rebate program.
+The outreach program included a water conservation curriculum for all third-grade classes in the town.
 Approximately 370 students learned about water conservation and brought home an information packet and sample devices.

-Data Collection and Analysis: Using water-billing records, the Department of Conservation and Recreation compared water usage of participants – that is, those receiving rebates and/or retrofits –before and after implementation to:
+Using water-billing records, the Department of Conservation and Recreation and Tufts University compared water usage of participants – that is, those receiving rebates and/or retrofits – to a control group, before and after implementation in order to: